The Corfu Trail

 The last day of the hike is the longest and most difficult stage (24 km +650m, -1000m).

-First, it takes about 45 minutes up to a beautiful viewpoint at the Taxiarchis chapel.
+First, it's about 45 minutes up to a beautiful viewpoint at the Taxiarchis chapel.

 From here you have a magnificent view of the Strait of Corfu, Albania and the coast off Butrint.